Article

 In your organisation, consider whether the procedures for communicating between departmental areas and TUs are well defined and monitored.
 What arrangements are there for conveying information between shifts?
 How effective are they?

-• carefully specify what key information needs to be communicated
+• Carefully specify what key information needs to be communicated, including when and how it should be communicated.

 • There must be working practices and rules for effectively controlling workplace hazards linked to risk assessments.
 Bad practices must be challenged but in the right way.
 Asking someone 'why did you do that?' immediately puts them on edge and in a position of being judged.
 A coaching methodology is a better way to encourage compliance.